Gross burn and net burn each contribute to a company’s understanding of one of the most important questions in business:

 Improving the Burn Rate

 Keeping the burn rates in check can help make sure the business continues operating for years to come.
-Companies that regularly evaluate their net burn and gross burn rates alongside their runway can react much quicker to foreseeable cash constraints.
 What happens when the burn rate isn’t quite where the company would like it to be?
-Consider the following ways to help get it back on track:
+Consider the following ways to get it back on track:

 - Cut expenses.
 Improving the burn rate comes down to making sure expenses stay lower than revenue.
 Review outgoing cash to find any unnecessary costs that are eating up cash and not adding significant value to the organization.
 Consider eliminating unused subscriptions or services that can easily be done in-house to conserve funds.

 - Avoid overspending during high revenue months.
 When revenue goes up for a few months, the net burn rate can improve significantly and tempt businesses into spending more cash.
-Thoughts of expansions and upgrades can fill the heads of leadership but if revenue takes a dive, the business could be in a world of hurt.
-Instead, businesses should try not to overspend on favorable months and aim to conserve cash for months where revenue dips.
+Instead, businesses should try not to overspend in favorable months & aim to conserve cash for when revenue dips.

 - Ramp up advertising efforts.
 Evaluate the budget and determine what could be adjusted to accommodate extra marketing and advertising strategies.
 Assess which tactics work well for your company or industry and decide to increase them in hopes of bringing in additional revenue.